Oussou007/MCDM_Project/README.md

 This project aims to develop a Decision Support System (DSS) for ranking 150 NBA players from the 2022-23 season based on multiple criteria.
-The system utilizes two weighting methods (AHP and Entropy) and four Multi-Criteria Decision Making (MCDM) methods (TOPSIS, WASPAS, WSM, WPM) to provide a comprehensive evaluation of player performance.
+The system utilizes two weighting methods (AHP and Entropy) and four Multi-Criteria Decision Making (MCDM) methods (TOPSIS, WASPASS, WSM, WPM) to provide a comprehensive evaluation of player performance.